sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-26.md

 ## Solution

 Louis Reasoner version of `expmod` doesn't user a `square` function, but use a `*`.
-This might not seems a lot, but the interpreter uses **applicative-order evaluation**, meaning it will “evaluate the arguments and then apply”.
+This might not seem a lot, but the interpreter uses **applicative-order evaluation**, meaning it will “evaluate the arguments and then apply”.

 In case of `(square (expmod base (/ exp 2) m))`, the parameter of `square` will be evaluated once, then `square` will be applied.